tomiwaadewolu/CSCE-3550-JWKS-Server/README.md

 1. Open a command line interface of your choice
 2. Navigate to the folder with the server
 3. Make sure Python is installed
-4. To use a virtual environment (optional):
+4. To use a virtual environment:

 	a.
 Enter "python -m venv venv"